 Let’s go back to Chris.

-Chris was looking at his RESULTS and thinking ‘I’ve got the company to a stage where I’m comfortable- this is it.’, allowing his past to shape his BELIEF system, whilst ignoring 2 other extremely important factors.
+Chris was looking at his RESULTS and thinking, ‘I’ve got the company to a stage where I’m comfortable — this is it’, allowing his past to shape his BELIEF system, whilst ignoring two other extremely important factors.

 Are his ACTIONS and BEHAVIORS the best they could be?
 Is he doing everything he can to grow?
-Judging by his 7 year old website, the answer is no. If he applies the same logic to his vehicles & other assets then the answer becomes a RESOUNDING no.
+Judging by his seven-year-old website, the answer is no. If he applies the same logic to his vehicles and other assets, then the answer becomes a RESOUNDING no.

 Just try this exercise for a few minutes:

-Stop focusing on your results for a moment, step back & think “What further POTENTIAL can I achieve with my business?
-How many MORE guests/clients could I work with?”
+Stop focusing on your results for a moment.
+Step back and think, ‘What further POTENTIAL can I achieve with my business?
+How many MORE guests/clients could I work with?’

 If I do these things better, what will my NEW RESULTS be?

-IF you BELIEVE that you can make the changes to create these new results then you will be motivated to go out and implement them.
-If you don’t believe it then these ‘new results’ will just be fantasy & you won’t put in the groundwork to achieve them.
-If you do have the belief & resolve to make these changes, take a look at your NEW results.
+IF you BELIEVE that you can make the changes to create these new results, then you will be motivated to go out and implement them.
+If you don’t believe it, then these ‘new results’ will just be fantasy, and you won’t put in the groundwork to achieve them.
+If you do have the belief and resolve to make these changes, take a look at your NEW results.

 She’s already focused on the next million.

-His unique perspective comes from working with some of England’s largest brands and we are lucky to have him with us.
-If you want to speak to Russ, just get in touch with us and we can go from there.
+Russel is the Director of Business Development at Tourism Tiger.
+His unique perspective comes from working with some of England’s largest brands, and we are lucky to have him with us.
+If you want to talk to our team about getting a new website, get in touch with us!